LightDestory/qBittorrent-Search-Plugins/README.md

 - **RARBG** uses an anti-spam system, if you perform a lot of queries on a short time the plugin will stop working until their system removes you from a "alert" list
 - **TNTVillage** uses a emdebed dump so it is a bit fatty: 20MB of plugin!
+- **YourBittorrent** by default the website only shows 50 torrent based on your text-query, I tried to force pagination but it causes duplicates results.
+So... use specific queries!

 ## Contributions and Testing